Dynamics365/dynamics365.github.io/2021-11-06-auto-posting-journals/index.md

-# Automatic posting of journals Dynamics AX 2012
+# Auto posting journals Dynamics AX 2012

 The previous post dealt primarily with the question how the selection and posting of journals can be restricted.
 Within this post I would like to change the perspective and take a look at a function that allows a periodic posting of a number of journals that have been created.